StreetCred is building a blockchain-based marketplace for location data

 So StreetCred is building a marketplace where users should be rewarded for collecting this data, while interested companies should be able to buy the data more easily.

-Meech has been working on mapping for years, serving as the CTO at MapQuest (which, like TechCrunch, is owned by Verizon/Oath) and then as CEO at Mapzen, an open source mapping subsidiary af Samsung.
+Meech has been working on mapping for years, serving as the CTO at MapQuest (which, like TechCrunch, is owned by Verizon/Oath) and then as CEO at Mapzen, an open-source mapping subsidiary of Samsung.
 That’s where Meech met his StreetCred co-founder Diana Shkolnikov — he said StreetCred was created partly in response to the disappointment of shutting down Mapzen earlier this year.

 “If we can get this protocol and data economy right, it can’t be shut down,” Meech said.
 That means leveraging blockchain technology: “It’s a very natural way to open up and decentralize the data and also to build a payment mechanism around that.”

-StreetCred is just starting to test the system out around New Yor City.
+StreetCred is just starting to test the system out around New York City.
 The idea is that users can download an app and then collect location data around the city, earning crypto tokens as they do.
-(They take photos to validate their location, and the data is also be verified by other users.)
+(They take photos to validate their location, and the data is also verified by other users.)
 Then companies that want to buy the data can do so by purchasing tokens.

-Meech drew parallels to Foursquare, which started out as a location-sharing app before building a business around its data.
-StreetCred, on the other hand, won’t have any social component — Meech said the app will be “completely anonymous” and focus entirely on the collection of location idea.
+Meech drew parallels to Foursquare, which started as a location-sharing app before building a business around its data.
+StreetCred, on the other hand, won’t have any social component — Meech said the app will be “completely anonymous” and focus entirely on the collection of location data.

 The team is still experimenting with the specific details of how contributions are incentivized and compensated, but Meech said users will be paid through an “anonymized wallet mechanism.”
-And while it’s important to make sure StreetCred’s tokens can be converted with into “fiat currency” (i.e., regular money), Meech said this approach should also mean users are more invested in StreetCred’s success: “We want to build an asset where the value of the currency is tied to the value of the data.”
+And while it’s important to make sure StreetCred’s tokens can be converted into “fiat currency” (i.e. regular money), Meech said this approach should also mean users are more invested in StreetCred’s success: “We want to build an asset where the value of the currency is tied to the value of the data,” Meech emphasized.

 “Our thesis is that if you make the data much more accessible, much cheaper to buy … you’re going to make things a lot easier and enable things that don’t exist today,” he said.